Bethel Christian Fellowship is pleased to introduce a new feature to our website…our very own Blog!

 Keith has been a member of Bethel’s congregation for a number of years and many people will have heard him speaking God’s word on Sunday mornings.

-Keith’s fourth blog in this series is titled “A time, a place and a sphere”.
+Keith’s fifth blog in this series is titled “A dedicated life and a renewed mind”.

 If you missed Keith’s previous blogs, please scroll to the bottom of the page for links to archive material.

 Part 5: A dedicated life and a renewed mind.